 Whether it be a family member, friend, or co-worker, the frustrations that begin to simmer silently can explode in a heartbeat at the expense of someone’s feelings and your testimony.

 I realized the negative impact of impatience a few years ago.
-I had asked for help with something that I could not do myself, and the person agreed to help, but in my opinion it was taking too long.
+Asking for help with something that I could not do myself, and the person agreed to help, but in my opinion, it was taking too long.

 I began to feel that slow burn simmering on the back of my neck, and all kinds of crazy thoughts running through my head.
 Then it hit me like a ton of bricks…this person is helping me tremendously!
 Are my feelings representative of Christ and His patience with me?

 The next morning, I began to memorize the passage in Galatians regarding the fruit of the Spirit.
 I’ve committed those verses to memory for those moments when I start to feel my patience slipping away.
 The devoted Christian must exude a spirit of gratitude, kindness, and, most importantly, patience.
 When I think about how long God waited for me to seek Him first with a committed heart, tears well up in my eyes.